stefan6419846/pdftotext_wheels/README.md

 ### Development

 All Python code inside this repository should be checked with `flake8 --max-line-length 160 .` (with the `pep8-naming` plugin enabled), all Bash code with `shellcheck prepare.sh`.

+### License

+All the scripts and the toolchain inside this repository are subject to the terms of the MIT license.

+Please note that this does not hold true for the generated wheel files.
+While the Python wrapper files are subject to the MIT license as well, they link against some more shared objects before or during installation.
+With the manylinux approach inside this repository, all non-standard shared objects are part of the wheel itself.
+For this reason, the wheels probably should be considered to be under the terms of the GPL (even when the Python package data states something different), as is [Poppler](https://gitlab.freedesktop.org/poppler/poppler#history-and-gpl-licensing) itself.

+Nevertheless, this should not be considered legal advice and you should review all dependencies and ensure the corresponding actions before actually using/distributing it.
+Consult an Attorney if required.